JacobwLyman/llm_hackathon/README.md

-# Setup Steps:
+# Project Setup:

-You can utilize this repository's [dev container](https://code.visualstudio.com/docs/devcontainers/containers) to reproduce this project locally on your machine, regardless as to which operating system you are on.
+You can utilize this repository's [dev container](https://code.visualstudio.com/docs/devcontainers/containers) to reproduce and develop this project locally on your machine, regardless as to which operating system you are on.

 To set up the dev container, follow these steps: